ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 Visualization Example
 -------------------------

-The SRW Application v2.0.0 release provides Python scripts to create basic visualizations of the model output. :numref:`Chapter %s <Graphics>` contains usage information and instructions; instructions also appear at the top of the scripts.
+The SRW Application includes Python scripts to create basic visualizations of the model output. :numref:`Chapter %s <Graphics>` contains usage information and instructions; instructions also appear at the top of the scripts.

 Build System and Workflow
 ----------------------------